 Vaccine Sign Up

-Who is eligible to schedule a COVID-19 vaccine appointment?
+Who is eligible for a COVID-19 vaccine appointment?

-As of 1/11/21, the following groups are eligible to schedule a vaccine:
+As of Monday, 3/8/21, the following groups are eligible to request a vaccine appointment:

 - Health care workers and long term care facility staff/residents (Phase 1A - all priorities/groups)

 - People 65 years old or older (Phase 1B Group A & Phase 1C Group A)